electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 In addition to the 5 seats, the Q4 e-tron has quite large trunk in addition to roof storage and trailer capabilities up to 1200kg.

-See all details in the [Audi Q4 e-tron transportation capabilties section](transportation)
+See all details in the [Audi Q4 e-tron transportation capabilities section](transportation)

 ### Audi Q4 e-tron knowledge exchange

 Promoting sharing of knowledge between owners and others with knowledge about the all-electric models from Audi is an important goal with electrichasgoneaudi.net.

 In our knowledge exchange section,  we have collected and answered the most Frequently asked questions about the Audi Q4 e-tron.
-We have also collected common problems in our problem database for Audi Q4 e-tron.
+We have also collected common problems in our problem database for the Audi Q4 e-tron.

 [Go to knowledge exchange section](knowledgeexchange)

 ### Audi Q4 e-tron options guide

-Audi Q4 e-tron have so many options that it is almost impossible to get the overview.
+Audi Q4 e-tron has so many options that it is almost impossible to get the full overview.

 In our options guide, we try to help you select the most important options.